• Skip to primary navigation

 Lay a clean dishcloth over the top of the cake.

-Use a rolling pin over the dishcloth to compress the cake slightly - a thick cake makes for an uneven roll.
+Use a rolling pin over the dishcloth to compress the cake slightly for an even layer - a thick cake makes for an uneven roll.

 Begin rolling away from you from the short end of the cake.